BassT23/Proxmox/README.md

 ## Extra Updates:
- If updater detects Installation: (can be seperate disabled in `/root/Proxmox-Updater-Scripts/update-extras.sh`)
+ If updater detects Installation: (disable, if you wand in `/root/Proxmox-Updater-Scripts/update-extras.sh`)
 - PiHole
 - ioBroker
 - Pterodactyl